Here’s a curated list of learning resources I usually recommend for self-studying the domain of Computer Graphics.

 Learning graphics concepts isn’t the same as learning a rendering library; the latter is usually not very beneficial since a new library eventually replaces/takes over.
 Strive to learn the theory behind the domain, not the tools or their idiosyncrasies.
 Once you internalize the basic ideas, try doing some CG projects with increasing hardness.

-I’ve mostly centred the resources around OpenGL and not other libraries since they’re not cross-platform.
 Starting with OpenGL, instead of Vulkan, is better to learn graphics programming.
 Another article also admonitions not to start with Vulkan or D3D 12 and instead go with OpenGL or D3D 11.
+Resources below are centred around OpenGL; other libraries aren’t cross-platform (e.g. D3D11), or are too low-level, requires intimate knowledge of hardware and low-level programming, it’s no longer just graphics programming.

 Tutorials / eBooks